mazzcris/settordici/README.md

 ##

-Settordici follows the responsibility sponsorship principle, introduced by [@uochi](https://github.com/uochi) in 2017.
+Settordici follows the *responsibility sponsorship principle*, introduced by [@uochi](https://github.com/uochi) in 2017.